ethering/basespace-help/_docs/articles/descriptive/icredits-and-billing.md

 ## iCredits
 -----
 iCredits are the common currency in which BS services are priced.
-Professional and Enterprise subscriptions are invoiced for storage, compute, and third-party application fees in iCredits at a local currency rate that is set by Illumina.
+Professional and Enterprise subscriptions are invoiced for storage, compute, and third-party application fees.
 [Contact your sales representative]( http://www.illumina.com/forms/contact_request.html?mktofrm=GM-Informatics-Basespace-Website-Contact-Question-2.0-Responsive&sciid=2016019IBN2) for more information.

 Free Trial accounts and new Professional or Enterprise subscription accounts include 250 iCredits that can be used to pay for compute, storage, and third-party applications.